 IGF-1 is produced throughout life, with the lowest levels occurring in infancy and older age and the highest production during the pubertal growth period.
 It is now known that effective signaling through the insulin/IGF-1 receptor pathway is one of the most significant factors in the biological aging process.

 When a human is 30 years old, the body produces approximately 10 milligrams of IGF-1 per day.
-After 30 years of age, the levels of HGH and IGF-1 produced daily reduced significantly.
+After 30 years of age, the levels of HGH and IGF-1 produced daily declines, significantly.

 IGF-1 is critical for enabling the body to continue to move cells from the “resting” phase to the “growth” and “repair” phase.
 During the aging process as cellular growth is reduced, normalizing IGF-1 levels assists in bringing the aging, slower cells back into a performance state, where cell activity is again optimized.

-Studies show the importance of IGF-1 in gaining control over the aging process and since HGH is directly responsible for the signaling and production of the IGF-1 hormone it is recommended we use a high quality HGH supplement to insure the proper IGF-1 biofeedback mechanisms are in place.
+Studies show the importance of IGF-1 in gaining control over the aging process and since HGH is directly responsible for the signaling and production of the IGF-1 hormone a high quality HGH supplement is recommended to insure the proper IGF-1 biofeedback mechanisms are in place.